halleysfifthinc/C3D.jl/README.md

 ## Debugging

 There are two main steps to reading a C3D file: reading the parameters, and reading the point and/or analog data.
-In the event of a file read that fails, the stacktrace will show whether the error happened in `_readparams` or `readdata`.
+In the event a file read fails, the stacktrace will show whether the error happened in `_readparams` or `readdata`.
 If the error occurred in `readdata`, try only reading the parameters, optionally setting the keyword argument `valid` to `false`:

 ```julia
 julia> pc_real = readparams("data/sample01/Eb015pr.c3d")